 Brandy Colbert is the critically acclaimed author of several books for children and teens, including the Boston Globe–Horn Book Award winner Black Birds in the Sky: The Story and Legacy of the 1921 Tulsa Race Massacre, The Only Black Girls in Town, and Stonewall Award winner Little & Lion.

 Growing up in Springfield, Missouri, Brandy was surrounded by stories from a young age.
 Her parents regularly took her to the bookstore and library, where she brought home as many books as she could manage.
-Her favorite authors were Judy Blume, Beverly Cleary, and Barthe DeClements, whose stories filled her world with questions and sparked her imagination — so much that she began writing her own books at age seven and hasn’t stopped since.
+Her favorite authors were Judy Blume, Beverly Cleary, and Barthe DeClements, whose stories filled her world with questions and sparked her imagination — so much so that she began writing her own books at age seven and hasn’t stopped since.

 Brandy graduated from Missouri State University with a degree in print journalism.
 She also minored in English Literature, where she was exposed to a diverse slate of writers whose work would change her reading and writing life forever — most notably Toni Morrison’s Sula.
 Brandy has worked as an editor for numerous national magazines focused on health and fitness, food, and entertainment.
 She is a faculty member in the MFAC program at Hamline University and a freelance copy editor.